 - Troubleshooting error messages

 - XML feeds

 Troubleshooting error messages

 In the Product Feed menu, recent imports are logged.
-Below are you can find the different log entries explained:
+Below, you can find the different log entries explained:

 - X products imported.
 This indicates a successful import.
-If the number of imported products does not match the total number it actually contains the import got interrupted.
+If the number of imported products does not match the total number it actually contains, the import gets interrupted.
 Common reasons for this to happen are:

-- The feed is dynamically generated as soon as the feed URL is opened and it takes the feed more than a minute to renders the entire list of products.
+- The feed is dynamically generated as soon as the feed URL is opened, and it takes the feed more than a minute to render the entire list of products.

 - The feed contains more than 300,000 products.
 Publitas imports up to 300.000 products.

 - WARNING: only X of Y products imported.
 If not all products are imported, make sure that